arohadobson/Responsive-Portfolio/readme.md

 # My First Bootstrap Website

-This website is a full three page webiste.
+This website is a fully responsive three page webiste.

 ## Code Languages